julianeon/julianeon/books.md

 Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.

-I like the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.
+For contemporary fiction, I like Zadie Smith (White Teeth), Tai Lin and Hari Kunzru.

-For contemporary fiction, I endorse Smith's White Teeth.
-I also like Tai Lin's fiction and Hari Kunzru.
+I also enjoy the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.

-On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights (1 of 3).
+On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights (1 of 3 - I'll finish it eventually).